 The tax year for a SPRL is the same as the account year, which may be the calendar year or another chosen 12-month period (with shorter or longer periods only possible in some cases).
 Tax returns are to be submitted within six months after the end of the financial year and no later because this would cause penalties to apply.

-As far as the accounting and filing requirements are concerned, these types of companies must follow the Generally Accepted Accounting Principles as well as the International Financial Reporting Standards.
+As far as the accounting and filing requirements are concerned in 2021, these types of companies must follow the Generally Accepted Accounting Principles as well as the International Financial Reporting Standards.

 Companies in Belgium are required to obtain relevant permits and licenses for functioning.
 For example, restaurants as well as any other establishments that produce food must be licensed by the Federal Agency for the Safety of the Food Chain.
 The main requirements for companies that apply for this particular license include the following: